wenhangao21/ICLR26_Paper_Finder/README.md

 - There are already some tools avalible, e.g. [Paper Digest](https://www.paperdigest.org/).
 However,
 	- ICLR 2026 submissions are not included yet.
 	- Mainly keyword-based search only, not allowing semantic search through information-rich and context-aware abstracts.
+	- A tutorial has been added (`Tutorial_Making_Paper_Recommenders.ipynb`).
+You can build your own ICLR Paper Finder in less than 30 minutes.

 > ⚠️ Note: The web interface may freeze on Hugging Face.
 > If that happens, simply refresh the page to continue using the app (I'm too poor to afford a server).